apache/predictionio/examples/scala-parallel-similarproduct/recommended-user/README.md

 The main difference from the original template is the following:

-Instead of using user-to-item events to find similar items, user-to-user events are used to find similar users you may also like to view, follow, etc (depending on which events are used in training).
-By default, view events are used.
+Instead of using user-to-item events to find similar items, user-to-user events are used to find similar users you may also follow, like, etc (depending on which events are used in training and how the events are used).
+By default, "follow" events are used.

 ## Overview

 This engine template recommends users that are "similar" to other users.
 Similarity is not defined by the user's attributes but by the user's previous actions.
-By default, it uses the 'view' action such that user A and B are considered similar if most users who view A also view B.
+By default, it uses the 'follow' action such that user A and B are considered similar if most users who follows A also follows B.

 This template is ideal for recommending users to other users based on their recent actions.
-Use the IDs of the recently viewed users of a customer as the *Query*, the engine will predict other users that this customer may also like.
+Use the IDs of the recently viewed users of a customer as the *Query*, the engine will predict other users that this customer may also follow or like.

 This approach works perfectly for customers who are **first-time visitors** or have not signed in.
 Recommendations are made dynamically in *real-time* based on the most recent user preference you provide in the *Query*.
 You can, therefore, recommend users to visitors without knowing a long history about them.

-One can also use this template to build the popular feature of "people you may also like to view, follow, etc** quickly by provide similar users to what you have just viewed or liked.
+One can also use this template to build the popular feature of "people you may also follow, like, etc** quickly by provide similar users to what you have just viewed or followed.

 ## Usage